rsksmart/devportal-1.0/solutions/beexo.md

 Import and manage an infinite number of wallets, each with its own encryption settings.

 **Safe and Secure:**
-Our prime focus is on the safety and anonymity of the users.
+The prime focus is on the safety and anonymity of the users.
 Client based storage makes sure that the keys are stored locally on the device, and authentication systems prevents unauthorized access.